OlivierLD/AstroComputer/README.md

 ## History
 - July 2021, for the Java version, introduced `AstroComputerV2`, deprecated `AstroComputer`.
-  - Contains non-static methods, so it can handle several calculations at the same time.
+  - Contains non-static methods, so it can handle several calculations at the same time, or in parallel.

 ---